 The Orange County Historical Museum offers permanent and special exhibits all year round.
-Permanent exhibits explore the development and history of Hillsborough in a chronological fashion, beginning with early Native American settlements, progressing through the 1950s.
-Special exhibits explore a variety of topics relevant to Orange County history and are displayed in the first and second-floor galleries.
+Permanent exhibits explore the development and history of Orange County in a chronological fashion, beginning with early Native American settlements, progressing through the contemporary period.
+Special exhibits explore a variety of topics relevant to Orange County history.

 In 1952, the residents of Orange County celebrated the 200th anniversary of the County at its seat in Hillsborough.
 People in Hillsborough displayed family heirlooms and sewed old-fashioned costumes for the celebration, which peaked with the production of an outdoor play, “The Road to Orange.”